Clash Logo Tutorial Center

 How do I set Clash Verge Rev to start on boot?

-Enable "Start on boot" in Clash Verge Rev settings, or manually create a ~/.config/autostart/clash-verge-rev.desktop file pointing to your AppImage path.
+Enable "Start on boot" in Clash Verge Rev settings, or manually create a ~/.config/autostart/clash-verge-rev.desktop autostart file pointing to the client executable path.

 UI display issues on Wayland?